 My mind wandered.
 Was Simon Khoisan?
 Did he even speak English?
 I googled the name and was relieved to discover that not only did Simon speak excellent English, but he was also a fabulous safari guide, a fantastic cook and had a great sense of humour.

-I went on to learn that none of the reviews I'd read about Simon was exaggerated, that self-driving in the Kruger with clueless parents (sorry, Mom and Dad) is very different to a game drive with a qualified safari guide and that going on a Kruger safari can teach you some wonderful things about life.
+I went on to learn that none of the reviews I'd read about Simon were exaggerated, that self-driving in the Kruger with clueless parents (sorry, Mom and Dad) is very different to a game drive with a qualified safari guide and that going on a Kruger safari can teach you some wonderful things about life.

 01 Six Things I Learned from Going on a Kruger Safari Morning lion